nicholaswmin/automap/README.md

 - **Use the provided `List` type** for list-like data, instead of an [`Array`][array].
 - **Add an `id` property** set to a unique value on your object root.
-  This `id` is used to fetch your item back.

 ### Example